Learning temporal relationships between symbols with Laplace Neural Manifolds: Constructing neural timelines of the past and future

 Although $s$ is effectively continuous, this does not require that neurons sample $s$ evenly.
-Following previous work in psychology \cite<e.g.,>{ChatBrow08,Pian16,HowaShan18}, neuroscience \cite{GuoEtal21,CaoEtal22}, and theoretical neuroscience \cite{LindFage96,ShanHowa13}, we assume that $s$ is sampled on a logarithmic scale.
+Following previous work in psychology \cite[e.g.,][]{ChatBrow08,Pian16,HowaShan18}, neuroscience \citep{GuoEtal21,CaoEtal22}, and theoretical neuroscience \citep{LindFage96,ShanHowa13}, we assume that $s$ is sampled on a logarithmic scale.
 Let $n$ be the neuron number, starting from the largest value of $\smax$ nearest $\tau=0$ and extending out from the present.
 We obtain a logarithmic scale by choosing $ds/dn = -s$.